Troubleshooting Common Hearing Aid Problems

 - There may be moisture in the system.
 Use a dehumidifier overnight or use a UV-Clean & Dry Box to remove the unwanted moisture and try it again in the morning.

 - If the above doesn’t work, you may need to have your hearing rechecked as your hearing needs may have changed.

 Problem #3: There’s a whistling or feedback sound

 You put your hearing aid on and there’s a whistling or whining noise coming through.
 In this case, do the following to troubleshoot your hearing aid:

 - Remove the hearing aid and reinsert it into your ear.
 It may have been misaligned or otherwise improperly placed.
 Make sure you aren’t turning your head before the hearing aid is secured, or it might contribute to the problem.

-- The ear dome might be improperly fitting into your ear.
-Try replacing it with a different sized tip or dome.
+- The earpiece might be improperly fitting into your ear.
+Try replacing it with a closed tip or dome or a different size.